The Flight Gallery at the Science Museum contains a range of artefacts exploring man’s attempts to conquer the skies.

 She flew from Croydon in Greater London, to Darwin in the Northern Territory clocking up 11,000 miles.

-They then flew to across Siberia to Toyko setting a new record for flight time from Britain to Japan.
+They then flew to across Siberia to Tokyo setting a new record for flight time from Britain to Japan.

 About 1000 were built by the de Havilland company at Edgware in London and this iconic aircraft continues to inspire visitors to this day.

-See the Gpsy Moth and 9 other significant moments from the history of flight in this curator’s tour of the Flight Gallery.
+See the Gipsy Moth and 9 other significant moments from the history of flight in this curator’s tour of the Flight Gallery.